axelb/clicker/README.md

 These are also used on the jenkins server I use for CI and deployment.
 BTW: Current Jenkins config is stored in the resources directory.

 ## Functionality
-At the moment the following types of questions can be created:
+At the moment the following types of questions can be created and used:
-*multiple choice questions.
+*single and multiple choice questions.
 A PNG-image can be attached.
 The text preceding the choices can be formatted using [markdown](http://de.wikipedia.org/wiki/Markdown).
 *cloze (freetext) questions.
 These are especially designed to show code snippets with omissions that can be inserted by the audience.
+*Point-and-Click questions: people in the audience click on an image to identify an important point.

 ![Usage Scenario](/resources/websequencediagrams.com/usageScenario.png)